Tonga travel advice

 Swimming

-Driving can be hazardous due to poor road conditions and lack of adequate lighting for night-time driving.
-Streets in Nuku’alofa and main roads on Tongatapu are paved, but most other roads are not.
+Driving can be hazardous due to poor road conditions and inadequate lighting after dark.
+Streets in Nuku’alofa and main roads on Tongatapu are paved, but most others are not.

 Air travel